-The Company had working capital of approximately \$2,292,644 as at December 31, 2017 (December 31, 2016 - \$1,952,165).
+The Company had working capital of approximately \$2,331,031 as at March 31, 2018 (December 31, 2017 - \$2,292,644).
 Working capital includes current assets less current liabilities on the Company's statement of financial position.
-Cash flows used in operations totalled \$622,329 for the year ended December 31, 2017 (2016 - cash flows from operations of \$1,353,462).
+Cash flows used in operations totalled \$84,630 for the three months ended March 31, 2018 (2017 - \$372,902).
 Cash flows from operations fluctuate based on the timing of customer payments and other annual payments.
-The Company used \$43,772 in investing activities in connection with property and equipment acquired or disposed of during the year ended December 31, 2017 (2016 - \$40,714) and \$127,521 in financing activities (2016 - \$138,047) relating primarily to the Company's loans outstanding during the period.
+The Company used \$nil in investing activities in connection with property and equipment acquired or disposed of during the three months ended March 31, 2018 (2017 - \$10,157) and \$261 in financing activities (2017 - \$28,726) relating primarily to the Company's loans outstanding during the period where applicable.
 New debt and/or equity will be raised from time to time as required to meet the ongoing aggregate requirements of all ventures.
 If and when ventures become profitable, their positive cash flows may also be reinvested in new ventures.
 Capital will be allocated to ventures based upon management's determination of risk/reward trade-offs and regularly reviewed to adapt to changing conditions.
 Management believes that it will have sufficient capital to fund its operations for the next twelve months.